socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 * System Context Diagram
 * [Domain Model](DPR-DomainModel.md)
-* C4 models and other representations of architecture overviews and component models.
+* C4 models and other representations of architecture overviews and component models

 ### More Information

-["Strategic Domain Driven Design with Context Mapping "](https://www.infoq.com/articles/ddd-contextmapping/) by Alberto Brandolini introduces context maps by scenario and example.
+["Strategic Domain Driven Design with Context Mapping"](https://www.infoq.com/articles/ddd-contextmapping/) by Alberto Brandolini introduces context maps by scenario and example.

 Context Maps are covered in depth in the book ["Implementing Domain-Driven Design"](https://www.amazon.com/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577) by Vaughn Vernon (@Vernon:2013).